CartoDB/cartodb/doc/redis.md

 The databases used by CartoDB are:

-  - **tables_metadata**: stores metadata from user tables
+  - **0 - tables_metadata**: stores metadata from user tables
-  - **queries_log**: stores an entry per request performed, storing the IP of the request and some information of the request
+  - **1 - queries_log**: stores an entry per request performed, storing the IP of the request and some information of the request (deactivated)
-  - **threshold**: stores the number of queries run per user and per table, and the kind of those queries (selects, inserts....)
+  - **2 - threshold**: stores the number of queries run per user and per table, and the kind of those queries (selects, inserts....)
-  - **api_credentials**: stores the credentials to access to CartoDB via API.
+  - **3 - api_credentials**: stores the credentials to access to CartoDB via API.
 This credentials are OAuth validated tokens and API keys
-  - **0**: base DB used for nodejs tiler.
+  - **4**: base DB used for nodejs tiler.
 Will change in future

 ### tables_metadata database ###